NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - Setpoint at Outdoor High Temperature
 - Outdoor High Temperature

-This is probably a series of tables, one for each type, the report the pertinant information including what they apply to.
+This is probably a series of tables, one for each input object, the report would include the pertinant information including the controls, related temperatures, and what they apply to but would generally be limited to what is already available within the data structure that would be useful to report.

 #### Equipment Summary - PlantLoop or CondenserLoop ####

 New report for PlantLoop objects.
 One row for each Plant or CondenserLoop
 - name
 - type (PlantLoop or CondenserLoop)
 - provides heating